alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 ## Getting Started

+### Requirements

+Before you begin, make sure you have the following prerequisites installed on your system:

+- Python
+- uvicorn
+- fastapi
+- Sentence-Transformer

 ### Step 1: Download the Repository

 Start by downloading the project's "app" folder to your local machine.
 You can do this by cloning the GitHub repository: